binarypatrick/binarypatrick.github.io/_posts/2023-06-25-linux-on-dell-wyse-3040.md

 Picking a disto is tricky here.
 My device only had a 16 GB eMMC drive, which is really 14.8 GB.
 Most distros require 16 actually GB.
 Debian does not though and installing a minimal version works well for this low power device.
 Luckily Debian 12 (Bookworm) just came out so I used that.
 I also used Ventoy, but you however you choose get it on a USB stick and in the device.

+> Debian 12 is a good pick with only 16 GB eMMC and 2 GB RAM {: .prompt-tip }

 ![Debian 12 Install (Non-GUI)](/assets/img/linux-on-dell-wyse-3040/debian-12-install.png)

 I leave the root password empty.
 This will assign the initial user account to the sudo group.
 If root is needed later, you can assign a password using `sudo passwd root`.
 I wanted to keep the install as minimal as possible, so I only select `SSH Server` and `standard system utilities`.